25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Queue.md

 2. **Dequeue**: Which removes the most recently added element that was not yet removed

-**FIFO**: _First-in First-out_ it is the order in which elements are pushed and popped.
+**FIFO**: _First-in First-out_ it is the order in which elements are pushed and popped

-- Similar to a real life queue, new element is inserted at the rear end of the queue and an element is only removed at the front end of the queue.
+- Similar to a real life queue, new element is inserted at the rear end of the queue and an element is only removed at the front end of the queue

 _Queue representation:_ :)